 I want to share myself as I am instead of the way I think will cause me less hassle later.
 For the most part the way I write and share now—especially online—is calculated.
 I have an aversion to drama and I make sure to write and share in a way that limits trolls’ access to me.
 I’m aware of certain long-term repercussions of saying certain unpopular things and I temper those messages.
 The way I share—or don’t share—does more to honor my insecurities than my calling.

 But what if I knew I was going to die tomorrow?
 What if I didn’t have to deal with the social repercussions of being totally honest; the dent in my reputation that could result from sharing my perspective fearlessly with no concern about your judgment?

-So here’s the truth:
+So here’s one such truth:

-I know all this because I’ve spent a lot of time and energy subconsciously trying to disprove him.
+I think all this because I’ve spent a lot of time and energy subconsciously trying to disprove him.
 I wanted to prove that Bentinho was egotistical and immature.
 I wanted to prove that following a spiritual teacher was a dangerous and imbalanced way to grow.
 I wanted to prove that I was better off paving my own path.
 As a result this is something I know with more certainty than almost anything else, and this is what I want to share: following Bentinho (with the right attitude and approach) works.

 If Bentinho Died

 Similarly to if I had 24 hours to live, if Bentinho died I would shift into high gear and admit all of this stuff.
 Easily.

 If Bentinho died I would have no reservations about saying these things—I would describe him exactly as I know him to be.
 No sugar coating.
 No warming you guys up like I just did with that soft, relatable introduction.
 If Bentinho died I would feel immediately that I had failed to tell the truth and fully acknowledge the biggest influence in my life while he was alive.